 2018 News: The ‘Over time’ project will be featured as part of” ’10-4′ a decade at the Stephen Lawrence Gallery, 21 July – 18 August: click HERE for details

-The next ‘Over Time event is a day of new performance, sound, films and more at Royal Museums Greenwich: The National Maritime Museum and Queen’s House.
+From 2014: The final’Over Time event was a day of new performance, sound, films and more at Royal Museums Greenwich: The National Maritime Museum and Queen’s House.